Chlamydia In Women

 The importance of early treatment

 Prompt chlamydia treatment is very important to ensure that the infection doesn't spread and cause complications or irreparable damage.
-Chlamydia in women is treated with a single dose antibiotic, azithromycin.
+Chlamydia is treated with a single course of antibiotic, doxycycline.
 If you have been diagnosed, it is important that you contact all previous partners to let them know that they may be infected, too.
 If you would like to remain anonymous, your GUM clinic or test kit provider may be able to contact your previous partners for you.

-If your test result was positive or your partner has been diagnosed with chlamydia, you can order your treatment from DrEd and have it delivered to your home or work address.
+If your test result was positive or your partner has been diagnosed with chlamydia, you can order your treatment from Zava and have it delivered to your home or work address.